wp-plugins/entrywizard/readme.txt

 2. The webform in action.
 3. Error message shown to user ( in a recent version of Firefox ).
 4. Downloading the images and spreadsheet.

+== Changelog ==

+= 0.9.5 =
+* changed method of handling custom data, to avoid having to edit the plugin's own files.
+* increased time limit for upload processing
+* fixed bug in display of some error messages in older browsers

+= 0.9.4 =
+* stop users from uploading to a closed webform using an old page

+= 0.9.3 =
+* fixed a problem displaying webforms when the user does not have full permissions
+* make sure a new, unsaved layout can only delete itself, not the one it copied
+* help items for image size and dimensions
+* avoid a warning when there are no option-type fields in a layout
+* more informative error message for an invalid csv file upload
+* allow more time for the upload
+* remove the "<h2>" that was displaying in the "please wait" message when images are uploaded
+* do not ask for confirmation on deletion if webform was not saved

+= 0.9.2 =
+* dont use the get_cimyFieldValue when Cimy Extra Fields plugin not used

+= 0.9.1 =
+* fix a problem when deleting a field from a layout
+* fix "copy layout" to copy the correct layout
+* fix display of some error messages
+* only ask for confirmation of a deletion if the item has been saved
+* ensure an option field has at least 1 option before saving

 == To Do ==